stuartasiimwe7/AWSInventoryManager/frontend/frontend_README.md

-# AWS Inventory Manager Frontend
+# AWS IM - Frontend

-The frontend of this project is a responsive, full-featured inventory management dashboard built with Next.js, styled with Tailwind CSS, and powered by modern libraries for state management, charts, and tables.
+The frontend of this project is a responsive inventory management dashboard built using Next.js.
+It is styled with Tailwind CSS and utilizes modern libraries for state management, charting, and table components.

 ## Prerequisites